status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 }
 ```

-This assumes you configured Nimbus-eth2 to write its logs to "/var/log/nimbus-eth2/" (usually by redirecting stout and stderr from your init script).
+The above assumes you've configured Nimbus-eth2 to write its logs to "/var/log/nimbus-eth2/" (usually by redirecting stout and stderr from your init script).

 "copytruncate" is required because, when it comes to moving the log file, `logrotate`'s default behaviour requires application support for re-opening that log file at runtime (something which is currently lacking).
 So, instead of a move, we tell `logrotate` to do a copy and a truncation of the existing file.
 A few log lines may be lost in the process.